 In instances where the defendant’s conduct is found to be outrageously careless, the plaintiff of a personal injury case in an automotive accident may be awarded punitive damages.
 The punitive damages are often on top of any compensatory damages that are awarded for something like the loss of income.
 Punitive damages stem from the legal-rational that the defendant needs to pay for being either negligent or grossly negligent.

-Punitive damages hit defendants in their pockets so that it is a deterrent for others not to act like this on purpose.
+Punitive damages hit defendants in their pockets so that it is a deterrent for others not to act like this.
 On average, punitive damages could be anywhere from a million dollars to tens of millions.
-Though some states have a cap on how much is awarded in personal injury cases.

-How Does Your Actions as a Plaintiff Affect the Damages Awarded?
+How Do Your Actions as a Plaintiff Affect the Damages Awarded?

-Your role in causing the accident or just inaction despite being injured can diminish your chances of being awarded damages.
-Below are a couple of situations where you might not be awarded as much in the way of damages as you should:
+Your role in the accident or just inaction despite being injured can diminish your chances of being awarded damages.
+Below are a couple of situations where you might be awarded less:

 - Comparative Negligence – This means that you’re partially at fault for the accident, which led to your injuries.
 So, the damages awarded are going to reflect it.
-Most states, including California, use this “comparative negligence” definition to affix the degree of fault when deciding compensation.
+Most states, including California, use comparative negligence to determine the degree of fault when deciding compensation.

-- Failure to Reduce Damages in the Aftermath of an Accident – In states like California, plaintiffs are required to take responsibility to mitigate any further damage after the accident.
-If the plaintiff does not do anything and sits back, i.e. not getting the required treatment, which makes matters worse ,the damages awarded might be far less than expected.
+- Failure to Reduce Damages in the Aftermath of an Accident – In California, plaintiffs are required to take responsibility and lessen any further damage after their accident.
+They should keep all medical appointments and follow doctor’s instructions.
+If they don’t do that, their compensation will likely be lower than expected.

-If you’ve been injured in a car accident, our powerhouse team of lawyers can get you the maximum compensation.
+If you’ve been injured in a car accident, our powerhouse team of lawyers can fight for the maximum compensation you’re entitled to.
 Call us today for your free consultation at 800-818-1818.
-You pay nothing unless your win!
+And as always, we promise, you pay nothing unless your win!

 My experience was good.
 They made sure to kept me in the loop and made sure to let me know what was going on the whole time.
 My mom has used other attorneys and this experience was beyond better.
 I would definitely recommend them!